ntop/ntopng/doc/src/using_with_nprobe.rst

 Option :code:`-T "@NTOPNG@"`, known as template, tells nprobe the minimum set of fields it has to export in order to ensure interoperability with ntopng.
 Specifying this option is recommended when using nProbe with ntopng.
 Other collectors may require different sets of fields in order to work.
 Templates and exported fields are discussed below.

+For more information about configuring nProbe for ntopng check out https://www.ntop.org/nprobe/best-practices-for-the-collection-of-flows-with-ntopng-and-nprobe .

 Exported Flow Fields
 ====================